ImageMagick/Usage-Markdown/bugs/fuzz_distance/index.md

                             (u.g-v.g)^2 +
                             (u.b-v.b)^2 )*u.a*v.a/3   + (u.a-v.a)^2  )  ]%%"

-Note how the 3-D RGB color distances is vastly simplified and handled, almost as a completely separate item to the alpha channel distance.
+Note how the 3-D RGB color distance is vastly simplified and handled, almost as a completely separate item to the alpha channel distance.
-Also note that if either color is fully transparent, the actual color become irrelevent, and the fuzz factor becomes strictly a simple alpha distance fuzz factor.
+Also note that if either color is fully transparent, the actual color become irrelevant, and the fuzz factor becomes strictly a simple alpha distance fuzz factor.
-In this scheme, the distances white to black is 100%,
- Distance of any transparent to any opaque color is 100%,
- and any two fully-transparent colors are equal or 0% distant.
+In this scheme, the distance from white to black is 100%, the distance of any transparent to any opaque color is 100%, and any two fully-transparent colors are equal or 0% distant.
-Other color space can also easilly use this formula as the 'color space' distance is just a simple and complete component of the additional alpha channel component.
+Other color spaces can also easily use this formula as the 'color space' distance is just a simple and complete component of the additional alpha channel component.
 `FUTURE: have some method of outputing the actual distance, in terms of both value and percentages.
 Perhaps as a "compare -metric Fuzz".`

 ------------------------------------------------------------------------